Mandya independent MP Sumalatha extends 'full support' to BJP | Politics

 ''The Prime Minister could have chosen to inaugurate it either in Mysuru or Bengaluru but he opted for Mandya, which shows the importance of the district,'' the MP said.

-The MP clarified that the move is aimed at the overall development of Mandya, which according to her, is suffering from a vitiated atmosphere.
+The Lok Sabha member clarified that the move is aimed at the overall development of Mandya, which according to her, is suffering from a vitiated atmosphere.

+The BJP welcomed Sumalatha's move and said this will help the party strengthen its base in the old Mysuru region, which remains a Congress and the JD(S) bastion.

+''Sumalatha's decision to support the BJP after accepting the dynamic leadership of Prime Minister Narendra Modi and the development works of the BJP, will strengthen the party,'' BJP state president Nalin Kumar Kateel said in a statement.

 In an apparent attack on the JD(S), Sumalatha slammed those ''who have turned Mandya into their political citadel and did nothing for the district.'' ''There is a need for change in Mandya.
 A vitiated atmosphere has been created here.
 Let's carry out a 'Swachch Bharat Mission' here in Mandya first,'' Sumalatha said.